weiya711/sam-artifact/README.md

        generated list of suitesparse matrix names).
 Running the script with the default arguments will recreate Figure 14 on page XX.
 These numbers can be changed
-- Run a script to get the stream overhead data into json files for the ramdomly selected Suitesparse matrices above.
+- Run a script to get the stream overhead data into json files for the randomly selected Suitesparse matrices above.
   ```
   cd /sam-artifact/sam/
   ./scripts/stream_overhead.sh scripts/tensor_names/suitesparse_benchmarks.txt